3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

 ^^^^^^^^^^^

 The layout option, allows you to configure many options by writing up a JSON object.
-See the full reference on `Plotly <https://plotly.com/javascript/reference/layout/>`_.
+See the full reference on the `Plotly documentation <https://plotly.com/javascript/reference/layout/>`_.

 The following examples show how to use some properties depending of the layout property: